Avangardum/AvangardumStyleConvention/Readme.md

 Do not mutate parameters unless they are `ref` or `out` (that includes primary constructor parameters).

-Add the `m` prefix to local variables that are meant to be mutated.
-If a local variable doesn't have this prefix, it should not be mutated.

 Do not use the `delegate` keyword for declaring anonymous functions.
 Use lambda functions instead.

 Lambda function parameters should be named either as normal function parameters, or as abbreviations.

-Abstract methods' optional parameters should have their default value equal to the default value of their type.

 <details>
 <summary>Example</summary>